ksparakis/gifTheater-js/README.markdown

 The gif has to be on the same domain (and port and protocol) as the page you're loading.

 The library works by parsing gif image data in js, extracting individual frames, and rendering them on a canvas element.
 There is no way to get the raw image data from a normal image load, so this library does an XHR request for the image and forces the MIME-type to "text/plain".
 Consequently, using this library is subject to all the same cross-domain restrictions as any other XHR request.

+## #TODO
+- Update documentation to include how to use GifTheater
+- Add Example of Gif Theater in use
+- Add Screen play verification function
+- fix logic for not replaying same movie twice in random
+- add logic for branching into subscenes